 Docker Quick Start

-The Docker image provides a ready-to-use C++ development environment with compilers, cmake, the Universal library headers pre-installed, and command-line inspection tools on the PATH.
+The Docker image provides a ready-to-use C++ development environment with compilers, cmake, the Universal library headers pre-installed, and command-line tools (including ucalc) on the PATH.

 docker pull stillwater/universaldocker run -it --rm stillwater/universal bashWrite and compile programs using Universal directly inside the container: